riebeekn/experiments-in-meteor-blog/_drafts/package-based-architecture-part-1.md

 {% endhighlight %}
 </div>

-Unlike a traditionally structured Meteor application you need to explicitly specify which files Meteor should load up.
+Unlike a traditionally structured Meteor application you need to explicitly specify which files Meteor should load.
 For `lib`, we only have the one file, `core.js` and it should be available on both the client and server, thus the `['client', 'server']` array.

+Finally we need to export any variables we want to have access to outside of our package.

 <div class="no-select-button">
 {% highlight JavaScript %}
 api.export([
   'CustomerTracker'
 ]);
-});
 {% endhighlight %}
 </div>

-Finally we need to export any variables we want to have access to outside of our package.
 We want access to the `CustomerTracker` namespace variable, so we've added an export entry for it.

 ###Usage
 Now comes the exciting part, using the package we created.
 First thing we'll do is blank out our existing package file.

-#STOPPED

 #####/.meteor/packages.js
 {% highlight JavaScript %}